godotengine/godot-website/collections/_article/dev-snapshot-godot-3-6-beta-5.md

 The new LOD node provides simple but powerful LOD capabilities, allowing the engine to automatically change visual representation of objects based on the distance from the camera.
 An example would be simplifying trees in the distance in open world games.

+This implementation of LOD differs dramatically from how LOD is implemented in Godot 4 as we chose to use a different implementation that better fits the architecture of Godot 3.
+In particular, we have removed the LOD settings from GeometryInstances and instead provide an LOD node which controls the LOD behavior of its children.

 ### Mesh Merging ([GH-61568](https://github.com/godotengine/godot/pull/61568))

 ![MergeGroup example](/storage/blog/godot-3.6/merge_group_house.webp)

 Godot 3.6 now offers a comprehensive system for mesh merging, both at design time and at runtime.
-OpenGL can be severely bottlenecked by drawcalls and state changes when drawing lots of objects.
-Now you can blast through these barriers and potentially render any number of similar objects in a single drawcall.
+OpenGL can be severely bottlenecked by draw calls and state changes when drawing lots of objects.
+Now you can blast through these barriers and potentially render any number of similar objects in a single draw call.

 As well as allowing you to optimize existing maps and moving objects, this also makes new procedural game types possible, as thousands of procedurally placed objects can be merged at runtime so as to render efficiently (think vegetation, rocks, furniture, houses, etc.).

+Please test this out and give us lots of feedback.
+This is a new feature in 3.6 that hasn't been implemented for 4.x.
+We would like to use the feedback we get on this implementation to potentially add a mesh merging feature to Godot 4.x.

 See the [MergeGroups documentation](https://docs.godotengine.org/en/3.6/tutorials/3d/merge_groups.html) for details.

 ### ORM Materials ([GH-76023](https://github.com/godotengine/godot/pull/76023))

-Ansraer adds support for ORM materials, which is a standard format where occlusion, roughness, and metallic are combined into a single texture.
+Ansraer added support for ORM materials, which is a standard format where occlusion, roughness, and metallic are combined into a single texture.
 This means these standard PBR textures can be used without modification, and rendering performance will likely be increased where they are used (compared to the old workflow).

 ### Vertex cache optimization ([GH-86339](https://github.com/godotengine/godot/pull/86339))